dkosmari/RadiiU/radio-browser-info-api.md

 * * *

-# Search radio stations by UUID
+# Search radio stations by UUIDs

 A list of radio stations that have an exact UUID match.